solid/webid-oidc-spec/README.md

    extracts Alice's WebID URI from inside  it.
 She is now signed in to `bob.com` as user `https://alice.solidtest.space/#i`.
 7. [WebID Provider Confirmation](#webid-provider-confirmation):
-   `bob.com` makes an HTTP request to Alice's WebID URI, `https://alice.solidtest.space/` and *confirms* (via parsing the
-    `oidc.provider` link relation header) that `solidtest.space` is indeed Alice's Provider of choice.
+   `bob.com` confirms that `solidtest.space` is indeed Alice's authorized OIDC provider (by matching the provider URI from the `iss` claim with Alice's WebID).

 There is a lot of heavy lifting happening under the hood, performed by `bob.com` and `alice.solidtest.space`, the two servers involved in this exchange.
 They